Domantas-L/jira-clone-project/README.md

-# fitness-tracker
+# Trello clone

 A full stack web application to learn the basics of web development.
-This application tries to imitate jira.
+This application tries to imitate Trello

 Stack used for this project
 HTML